Handbook

 The Parents’ Right-To-Know Act that was passed by the Minnesota Legislature requires schools to notify parents/guardians and staff regarding pesticide application in schools.
 The district uses Orkin Pest Control to conduct planned pesticide applications during the school year.
 Applications will be done as needed but will always be on the fourth Thursday of each month while school is not in session.
 However, the schedule may change due to inclement weather.
 Parents, guardians, and staff may request to be notified of any changes in the application schedule by contacting any of the school offices.
 If you have any questions or concerns, please contact the Facilities and Safety Department at 952-975-7121.

 Eden Prairie Schools has developed an Indoor Air Quality (IAQ) Management Program as required by the Minnesota Department of Education.
 The program includes information for concerned parents, guardians, and staff regarding the IAQ in our schools as well as an overall building walkthrough inspection that is conducted in all school district buildings annually.
 The program also includes a written set of procedures that describe ways to correct the identified IAQ problems, prevent future problems, and respond to emergencies and concerns.
-The district’s Indoor Air Quality Coordinator is Kyle Fisher, Facilities and Safety Director and can be reached at 952-975-7126.
+The district’s Indoor Air Quality Coordinator is Jim Anderson, Facilities and Safety Director.
+He can be reached at 952-975-7126.

 Background Checks, Employment